lud77/cortez/README.md

 ## Roadmap

 - Extend support for undirected graphs
-- Refine support for auto-loops
+- Refine support for auto-edges
 - Complete and expose fragment merging functionality
 - Add a suite of basic algorithms such as graph search and coverage
 - Provide better usage documentation and hints/best practices